 The net difference should approximate the closing Inventory, which now becomes the first Inventory for the subsequent fiscal period.

 Then when the store does a physical count of their inventory, the 2 numbers get compared.
 Some do a physical count monthly, and some annually.
-But most do it quarterly.
+But most do it quarterly or even monthly.

 Essentially the difference in the 2 numbers is a loss of profit, hopefully small.
 But you can bet they investigate to figure out where the slip-ups are occurring!